 He further said, “In addition to elevating transparency standards and protecting purchasers and investors, the changes will continue to enhance our business environment and reduce barriers to entry, while increasing the cost-efficiency and flexibility of small businesses, which constitute an increasing number of companies operating within DIFC.”

-Companies Law, DIFC Law No. 5 of 2018, abolishes Limited Liability Companies and creates new categories for public and private companies.
+Companies Law, DIFC Law No. 5 of 2018, abolishes LLC and creates new categories for public and private companies.

 Amendments to the DIFC Real Property, DIFC Law No. 10 of 2018 guarantee that clients get full disclosure on the properties being bought.
 Additionally, escrow accounts are now required among developers for the collecting sums paid in an off-plan development.